hung940801/comp264_group5/README.md

 # COMP264 (Sec.002) - Group 5

-This project call `VisionUltra`, this is for blink people to hear the document from different languages.
+This project call `VisionUltra`, this is for blind people to hear the document from different languages.

 ### Services have been used